 Like I said a moment ago, smart contracts are just code.
 This is the same for tokens.
+Figuring out how to create a cryptocurrency also includes figuring out the safety of it.
 So, for a user to trust the code, they need to know it is secure.
 This is why you need a professional audit.

 Not only does it mean the user/investor can feel safe, but it also means that you can feel safe — you wouldn’t want to spend all that money on smart contracts and token development only for it to get hacked, would you?

 It is an important step that brings legitimacy to your project.
 These audits are often referred to as ICO security audits, and you can get them from companies like Practical Assurance.
 Always ensure that the audit company you choose is credible and has a long history.

 Getting your ICO verified with a professional audit will help promote your cryptocurrency project.
 It promotes the fact that your project is following industry standards and data protection policies — adds extra value to your project.
 It’s a crucial step!